Eisenmonoxid/S6Patcher/README.md

 - For the original release (OV) with latest Patch 1.71.
 ```
 - Can restore the texture slider in the graphics menu, so high quality textures are available.
-- Can set the quality of ground textures to a custom value.
+- Can set the quality of ground textures to a custom resolution.
 - Can set the maximum zoom level in the game.
 - Can activate the Development Mode.
+(Necessary for e.g. the LuaDebugger to work).
 - Can set the Large Address Aware Flag for more usable virtual memory.
-- Can fix Bugs in Script&Code (e.g. "Meldungsstau", "Entertainercrash", "2K & 4K - Resolution").
+- Can fix multiple bugs and errors in Script & Code (e.g. "Meldungsstau", "Entertainercrash", "2K & 4K - Resolution").
 - Can enable all base game knights in the "Eastern Realm" expansion pack.
 - Can enable the Limited/Special Edition (e.g. decorative objects in the base game).
--> Original releases from Steam will have to be extracted with the tool "Steamless" first!
 ```
 ### History Edition
 - For all History Editions.
 ```
-- Can set the quality of ground textures to a custom value.
+- Can set the quality of ground textures to a custom resolution.
 - Can activate the Development Mode.
 (Necessary for e.g. the LuaDebugger to work).
 - Can disable the autosave or set a custom timer interval.
 - Can set the maximum zoom level in the game.
-- Can set the Large Address Aware Flag for more usable memory.
+- Can set the Large Address Aware Flag for more usable virtual memory.
-- Can fix Bugs in Script&Code (e.g. "Meldungsstau", "Entertainercrash").
+- Can fix multiple bugs and errors in Script & Code (e.g. "Meldungsstau", "Entertainercrash").
 - Can enable all base game knights in the "Eastern Realm" expansion pack.
 - Can enable the Limited/Special Edition (e.g. decorative objects in the base game).
--> History Editions from Steam will have to be extracted with the tool "Steamless" first!
 ```
 ### Mapeditor
 - For all Mapeditor releases.